Table of contents

 codebase.
 The developer documentation contains several topics you might need as a

-- API: An introduction to the REST API and information about
+- REST API: An introduction to the REST API and information about

 Everything related to contributing and developing for Baserow.